Djigo/Djigo/README.md

 - 👋 Hi, I’m @Djigo
-- 👀 I’m interested in Front End Development
+- 👀 I’m a Front-End Developer
-- 🌱 I’m currently learning React.js
+- 🌱 I’m currently working with Vue.js
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Vue.js projects
 - 📫 How to reach me ...

 <!---